 The Division of Workforce and Medical Education Policy guides the Academy in the advocacy and development of public policy related to the health care workforce and the education of physicians.
+The Division

 Committee on Pediatric Education (COPE), which serves as a think tank of content experts on educational issues from medical school through continuing medical education.
-Other Division initiatives include The Physician Reentry into the Workforce Project and the Women in Pediatrics webpage.
+Descriptions of other Division-led initiatives can be found below.

 The AAP Workforce Survey of Medical Subspecialty and Surgical Specialty Sections and Councils